AionNext/BizCod/README.md

 # The data

-The data is a container that stores the information.
-The information can takem different forms (be of certain type).
+A data element is a container that stores the information.
+This information can take different forms (or be of certain types).
 For example it can store text, number or date.
+The data elements can be grouped together to form a coherent unit of information.
+This unit is called a class of data. the data elemensts that form this unit are called properties.
+Therefore a class is a collection (gruoping) of data properties.

+Let's take a look at the following description of the Accoun class.
+Usually, an account has